crs196/OzeretSignIn/README.md

 ![screenshot of sample spreadsheet](resources/images/instructions/spreadsheet_format.png)

 The `Bunk` and `Name` columns *must* be present in the spreadsheet; they are in fact the only two required columns.
-The `ID` column should only exist if the ID that staff members sign in with is something other than their name (e.g. a number).
+The `ID` column holds the ID that staff members sign in with is something other than their name (e.g. a number).
+If staff members sign in with their name, the `ID` column does not need to exist.
 The `On Time`, `Late`, and `Absent` columns can exist if you want to gather the respective summary statistics about how many times each staff member was on time, late, or absent, respectively.
 You don't have to have all three if you don't want to—just pick the ones you want.

 These columns can be in whatever order you want them to be, and you can feel free to add empty columns between them to space them out (as the sample does between `ID` and `On Time`).